Aristotle’s Nicomachean Ethics: What It Teaches Us About the Good Life Today

 How to use the Socratic Method video – YouTube

-As a leader who prefers to lead in a non-directive style (in other words I ask lots of questions) and as a professional coach, I know that seeking understanding is vitally important to success.
+As a leader who prefers to lead in a non-directive style (in other words I ask lots of questions) and as a professional leadership coach, I know that seeking understanding is vitally important to success.

 That is because success is not just winning the prize or beating the competition.
 That is short term.
 Real leadership success is taking people with you, involving them in the journey and creating a future that is better for everyone.
 As a leader, you might have a fabulous vision of that better future but if you want to get there you need to take people with you.